Ranked #1 in 8 out of the 10 evaluated specialties by U.S. News

 Support the hospital with a donation that helps kids get the care they need.

-The Boston Children’s Hospital Pediatric Physical Therapy Residency Program is housed in the Department of Physical Therapy and Occupational Therapy Services.
-The program has applied for credentialing from the American Physical Therapy Association.
+The Boston Children’s Hospital Pediatric Physical Therapy Residency Program is an American Physical Therapy Association, accredited program housed in the Department of Physical Therapy and Occupational Therapy Services.

 Boston Children’s Hospital (BCH) is one of the largest pediatric hospitals in the United States and a major teaching facility of Harvard Medical School.
 BCH is a comprehensive medical center for pediatric and adolescent health care, dedicated to excellence in patient care, teaching and research.

 As a resident you will have access to all department resources which include highly qualified and experienced clinicians and faculty, extensive didactic experiences, teaching and research opportunities.

 The mission of Boston Children’s Hospital Pediatric Physical Therapy Residency Program is to provide licensed physical therapists who have a strong interest in pediatrics, an opportunity for an advanced, intensive clinical and didactic training in order for them to become clinicians, researchers and educators of choice with a pediatric specialization.

 Inquiries should be directed to:

 Christine Ploski, PT, MS, PCS, MAc, LicAc

 Boston Children's Hospital